 Nantucket: Seas 4-7ft Sat, 2-4ft Sat night.
-These higher tides could result in some coastal the night.
-Skies will clear from west to east.
-The last of the hazard gusts will end by
+These higher tides could result in some coastal flooding issues in these areas.

 TODAY: Cloudy with snow gradually ending from west to east.
 See SNOW, WIND, FLOOD impacts for details about the storm.
 Highs will be in the 20s in most areas, but could reach 30 degrees in Cape Cod/Nantucket.